 Long ago in the mists of time, the young Michael started his career at 7:30 on a dark September morning.
 It is the UK after all.
-In I strode, trying to look my best, the tolls of University however showing their effect as the soles of my shoes flapped as I walked, having long since lost containment with the rest of my shoes (some things have not changed then!).
+In I strode, trying to look my best, the tolls of University however showing their effect, the soles of my shoes flapping as I walked having long since lost containment with the rest of my shoes….

 Over the years, the vacation guilt disappeared.
 The mission was to ensure that everything was stable and everyone was in control before leaving.
 It was actually quite a peaceful few years, even though we were inventing new manufacturing systems continuously, serious issues during vacations were almost unheard of.

 This cannot be said for most people in manufacturing management today.
 The dreaded email and mobile phone means that people can be contacted, and often are.
 Calls, meetings, WebEx, all of them intrude into private life, all the time.
 The acceptance of this ability seems to have led to a softening of management and control in the operation.
 Risks are more tolerated, operations less precise, checking less detailed, all resulting in what seems like a more agile operation, but ultimately leads to an operation that saps human resource continuously, whether working or on vacation.

 This is not good, and you would have thought, not sustainable.
 Production managers should always be a part of the solution, and not the problem.
 It is important not to have a critical operation based on any key person.
 Understanding an operation, how to keep it going, how to react to certain unexpected changes needs to be something that is simple and visible, such that any decent manager can make good decisions, and not necessarily only the manager that keeps the critical aspects of his operation in his head.
 The “system” needs to be visible.
 Tools need to be easily understood.
 The status of everything needs to be available.